sjbennett123/polarlarp/content/writing.md

 Movement:
 Inteligence:
 Society:
-Motivation:
-  -
+Motivation: # Will accept an array
 armor:
-offensive_abilities:
-  -
-defensive_abilities:
-  -
-vulnerabilities:
-   -
+offensive_abilities: # Will accept an array
+defensive_abilities: # Will accept an array
+vulnerabilities: # Will accept an array
 spells:
 pyramid:
 rec_treasure: